-Due to ongoing Public Health situation, the 2022 edition of this training course will be offered ONLINE on a part-time basis on the 27th-28th of June from 10:00 am to 1:30 pm Central European Summer Time (CEST).
+Due to ongoing Public Health situation, the 2022 edition of this training course will be offered ONLINE on a part-time basis on the 14th-15th of September from 10:00 am to 1:30 pm Central European Summer Time (CEST).

 Professor Giovanni URGA, Faculty of Finance and Centre for Econometric Analysis, Bayes Business School, London (UK).